cj-xu/AbstractTransformation/README.md

 docker run abstracttransformation
 ```

-This will start the analysis for the examples from the paper an output the
+This will start the analysis for the examples from the paper and output the
 results.